-With this release, you can use multiple windows for chat and meetings in Microsoft Teams, when optimized by HDX in Citrix Virtual Apps and Desktops 2112 or higher.
+You can use multiple windows for chat and meetings in Microsoft Teams, when optimized by HDX in Citrix Virtual Apps and Desktops 2112 or higher.
 You can pop out the conversations or meetings in various ways.
 For details about the pop-out window feature, see Teams Pop-Out Windows for Chats and Meetings.

 If you're running an older version of Citrix Workspace app or Virtual Delivery Agent (VDA), remember that Microsoft will deprecate the single-window code in the future.
-However, you will have a minimum of nine months after this feature is GA to upgrade to a version of the VDA or Citrix Workspace app that supports multiple windows (2203 and greater).
+However, you can upgrade to a version of the VDA or Citrix Workspace app that supports multiple windows (2203 and greater).
+To upgrade to a higher version, you will have a minimum of nine months after this feature is GA.